juanluisrp/remoteharvester/readme.md

 ## Intro

 This service provides functionality to extract records from remote Catalog Service for the Web (CSW) interfaces providing iso19139 records.
 Documents are stored in a PostGreSQL database.
 The history of previous harvest runs is persisted.
-You can set up a process to include record from federated catalogues, which are linke to from records in the harvested catalogue.
+You can set up a process to include records from federated catalogues, which are linked from records in the harvested catalogue.

 Development of this program was sponsored by the European Commission - Joint Research Centre (JRC) within Service Contract NUMBER – 941143 – IPR – 2021 with subject matter "Facilitating a sustainable evolution and maintenance of